tu-darmstadt-ros-pkg/ps4_stereo_camera/README.md

 # ps4_stereo_camera
 PS4 stereo camera driver using the V4L2 API.
-Unlike the [ps4eye](https://github.com/longjie/ps4eye) it is using the V4L2 API directly and has lower CPU consumption.
+Unlike the [ps4eye](https://github.com/longjie/ps4eye) package which is using gstreamer/gscam, it is using the V4L2 API directly and has lower CPU consumption.

 # Credits